EOSIO/eos/docs/01_nodeos/03_plugins/chain_plugin/index.md

 										available cores.
   --rocksdb-files arg (=-1)             Max number of rocksdb files to keep
                                         open. -1 = unlimited.
-  --rocksdb-write-buffer-size-mb arg (=134217728)
+  --rocksdb-write-buffer-size-mb arg (=128MB)
-                                        Size of a single rocksdb memtable --reversible-blocks-db-size-mb arg (=340)
+                                        Size of a single rocksdb memtable (in MiB) --reversible-blocks-db-size-mb arg (=340)
                                         Maximum size (in MiB) of the reversible blocks database